Julian Bashir: Overview

 As depicted in the series finale "What You Leave Behind," Bashir remains aboard Deep Space Nine, and begins a romantic relationship with Ezri Dax.

-In the Mirror Universe, the alternate Bashir is a freedom fighter in the Terran Rebellion.
+In the Mirror Universe, the alternative Bashir is a freedom fighter in the Terran Rebellion.
 It is unknown whether he was ever given the genetic enhancements his counterpart was.
-Unlike the regular Bashir, who is friendly and personable, alternate Bashir is an angry, unkempt former slave who joins the rebellion against the Klingon/Cardassian Alliance.
+Unlike the regular Bashir, who is friendly and personable, alternative Bashir is an angry, unkempt former slave who joins the rebellion against the Klingon/Cardassian Alliance.

+In Star Trek: Lower Decks season 5, an alternate reality version of Bashir serves aboard the Section 31 Defiant-class ship Anaximander from the prime universe.
+Unlike the prime Bashir, this Bashir is an emergency medical hologram -- similar to the Doctor -- who is based on Bashir.
+Like the Doctor, he possesses a mobile emitter.
+An "interdimensional castaway," Bashir fell in love with and married an Elim Garak from a different alternate universe that he met on the Anaximander.
+This version of Bashir has a brief cameo appearance in the series finale "The New Next Generation," standing on the Anaximander's bridge with Garak when the ship returns to the prime universe.

 Reception

 The character of Julian Bashir initially sparked fan criticism.
 Alexander Siddig expressed his enthusiasm for the fact that he, with his English accent, unusual screen name at time of casting (Siddig El Fadil), and North African heritage was a main character on a prominent television show despite being not as easily racially identifiable to audiences as many other actors and characters were on TV at the time.